acrlabs/simkube/docs/dev/contributing.md

 comment showing you coverage changes and provide a link to a dashboard with more detailed information about what is and is not covered.

-If you'd like to generate coverage reports locally, it is a little more complicated:
+If you'd like to generate coverage reports locally, simply set the `WITH_COVERAGE` variable:

 ```
-WITH_COVERAGE=1 RUST_COVER_TYPE=markdown make test-rust cover-rust
+WITH_COVERAGE=1 make test
 ```

-You will have to rebuild your binaries because generating coverage information is incompatible with incremental builds.

 ### Writing new tests